Dariusz Dudka

-Dariusz Dudka ([ˈdarjuʐ ˈdutka]; born 9 December 1983) is a retired Polish footballer.
+Dariusz Dudka ([ˈdarjuʐ ˈdutka]; born 9 December 1983) is a Polish former professional footballer.
 He played as a defensive midfielder or full-back and also as a centre-back.
-He is currently an assistant coach of Ekstraklasa club Lech Poznań.
+He is currently the assistant coach of the Poland U21 national team.

 Club career

 Born in Kostrzyn nad Odrą, Dudka began his career at hometown club Celuloza Kostrzyn, before moving to Amica Wronki.
 He made his debut for Amica Wronki in the Ekstraklasa on 4 April 2000.
 In 2005, he moved to Wisła Kraków, where he made 77 league appearances.
 In June 2008, he joined Ligue 1 side Auxerre.
 After four seasons he moved to Levante on a free transfer.

 After a trial, Dudka signed a two-month contract with English Championship club Birmingham City on 31 October 2013.
 He made two appearances, the last on 7 December, was reportedly surprised at the pace of the game in the Championship, and left the club when his contract expired.